BCMMP Committee

 blake danis (they/them)

-blake is a queer settler and PhD candidate in environmental toxicology and biology in Dr. Vicki Marlatt’s lab at Simon Fraser University.
-Their current research focuses on the impacts of contaminants on amphibians, particularly northwestern salamanders. blake completed an Hons.
+blake is a queer settler with a PhD in environmental toxicology and biology from Dr. Vicki Marlatt’s lab at Simon Fraser University.
+Their research focuses on the impacts of contaminants on amphibians, particularly northwestern salamanders. blake completed an Hons.
 BSc in biology at the University of Victoria.
 They have a keen interest in birds that really took flight in their early 20s.
 Although they are still passionate about birds, their love for amphibians heightened when working for Bullfrog control Inc. in so-called Victoria, BC.
 They are strongly committed to removing systemic, non-inclusive biases that can at times be inherent in the way work is conducted and information is presented.
 They are also committed to anti-racist pedagogy and deconstructing colonial ideals and principles perpetuated in research, society, and academia.